elladesmondd/elladesmondd.github.io/HTML5/README.md

 Title cards are used in video content to create clear markers throughout a video.
 They can act as:
-1. Chapter titles
+1. Chapter titles to separate different parts of the video
-2. Summarize key points of information
+2. Summariies of key points of information
-3. Give a brief overview of the information to come.
+3. A brief overview of the information to come

 Title cards improve digital accessibility by clearly **chunking** information in a video.